Ladder99/ladder99/models/README.md

-# models
+# Models

-Models and their dataItems are defined here
+Models and their dataItems are defined here, and used by the Ladder99 Adapter.

+These are a work in progress.